 What Is Commercial Use?

-Simply, commercial use is anything created for profit.
-Most people think of commercial use in terms of selling something, such as a photography print.
-Yes, this is the most basic form of commercial use.
-However, commercial use is far more complex than that.
+Most people think of commercial use in terms of selling a print.
+But commercial use is far more complicated than that.

-Anything used with the intention of profit is commercial use (such as marketing and advertising).
-If you post a photograph of someone on your Instagram and use that photograph to promote your photography service, that is commercial use.
+Anything created with the intention of profit is commercial use.
+It includes marketing and advertising.
+But it also pertains to posting a photo of someone on your Instagram to promote services.

 When Do You Need a Release Form?

-To make it even easier to determine if you need a form or not, ask yourself these questions:
+To make it easy to determine if you need a form or not, ask yourself these questions:

 - Can people recognise the subject in the image?